hosniadel666/-MPI-Parallelization/readme.md

   export PATH=/home/<user>/MPI/mpich-install/bin:$PATH
   ```

-  or It is better to append this line in .bachrc file present in the home divectory so that this path gets permanently added once we reboot the system
+  or It is better to append this line in .bachrc file present in the home divectory so that this path gets permanently added once we reboot the system:

   ```
   cd $HOME